lapkomo2018/goMicroserviceExample/README.md

 ## Troubleshooting

 - **Build context errors**: Ensure that all files in your project have correct permissions and are not being ignored by `.dockerignore`.
-- **Connection issues**: Verify that the configuration for the database connection in `config.yaml` is correct.
+- **Connection issues**: Verify that the configuration for the database connection in `.env` is correct.

 ## License